Learn how to read, add, and upload assets using the monday.com platform API

 file File! | The file to upload. |

-update_id Int! | The unique identifier of the update where the file will be added.
-You can also use a reply ID to add the file to an update's reply.
-Please note that this argument's type is ID! in API versions 2023-10 and later. |
+update_id ID! | The unique identifier of the update where the file will be added.
+You can also use a reply ID to add the file to an update's reply. |

-Add file to the file column
+Add file to column

 Required scope: boards:write